stsp/owinsock/README.md

-# owinsock
+# Open Winsock
-winsock for openwatcom
+winsock-1.1 for openwatcom